ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 } PAVerifyReq;
 ~~~

-The `upload_id` is the upload id of the client's report and the `enc` field is the
-helper's encapsulated HPKE context sent in the reprot.
-The remainder of the me
+The `enc` field is the helper's encapsulated HPKE context sent in the report.
-structure is dedicated to the protocol-specific helper share and request
+The remainder of the me structure is dedicated to the protocol-specific helper
-parameters used for the current round.
+share and request parameters used for the current round.

 **Response.**
 The helper handles well-formed requests as follows.
 (As usual, malformed